safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 ## 1. Install the dependencies <a name="install-dependencies"></a>

-To integrate the [Safe Core SDK](https://github.com/gnosis/safe-core-sdk) into your Dapp or script you would need to install these dependencies:
+To integrate the [Safe Core SDK](https://github.com/gnosis/safe-core-sdk) into your Dapp or script you will need to install these dependencies:

 ```
 @gnosis.pm/safe-core-sdk-types